alinxviso/dmenu/README.md

 ## Requirements

-In order to build dmenu you need the Xlib header files.
+In order to build dmenu you need the Xlib header files as well as Xft and Fontconfig.

 ## Installation